-Actuarial Cost Method Entry age normal

-Amortization Method Level percentage of payroll, closed

-Remaining Amortization Period 11 years

-Asset Valuation Method 5 year smoothed value

-Inflation 3%

-Salary Increases 4.9% including inflation

-Investment Rate of Return 8.10%

-Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 3.1 years (based on contribution rate calculated in 12/31/16 valuation) Asset Valuation Method 5-year smoothed market Inflation 3% Salary Increases Varies by age and service.
+4.9% average over career including inflation.
+Investment Rate of Return 8.00%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.

-Mortality Gender-specific RP-2000 mortality tables with set-forwards for males and set-backs for females with the projection scale AA and then projected with 110% of the MP-2014

-Ultimate scale after that.

-Other information There were no benefit changes during the year.
+Mortality In the 2015 actuarial valuation, asumed life expectancies were adjusted as a result of adopting a new projection scale (110% of the MP-2014 Ultimate Scale) for 2014 and later.
+Previously Scale AA had been used.
+The base table is the RP-2000 table projected with Scale AA to 2014.
+Other information There were no changes in plan provisions.

-\ A full 10-year schedule will be displayed as it becomes available
+A full 10-year schedule will be displayed as it becomes available